MORTGAGE KNOWLEDGE CENTER

 Getting prequalified and preapproved

 Lenders may prequalify you during your initial meetings to help you determine how much home you can likely afford.
 The process varies, but usually involves your sharing some preliminary income details.
-The lender then completes a soft credit check, which is a type of credit check that doesn’t affect your credit score, to make that initial estimate.
+The lender then completes a soft credit check, which is a type of credit check that does not affect your credit score, to make that initial estimate.

 Step 4: Apply for an ARM